Acupuncture & Chinese Medicine Program Goals & Learning OutcomesPage Menu

 3. Recruit a student body with the academic skills, maturity, and personal commitment that will help them develop into competent and caring practitioners.

-4. Maintain a learning environment and academic standards that will ensure that students acquire the knowledge, skills and attributes necessary for the practice of acupuncture and Oriental medicine in contemporary healthcare environments.
+4. Maintain a learning environment and academic standards that will ensure that students acquire the knowledge, skills and attributes necessary for the practice of acupuncture and Chinese medicine in contemporary healthcare environments.

 5. Provide clinical training in diverse environments that enables students to gain experience in the practical application of their knowledge and skills.

-6. Support the ongoing educational needs of the acupuncture and Oriental medical community through continuing education and advanced programs.
+6. Support the ongoing educational needs of the acupuncture and Chinese medical community through continuing education and advanced programs.

-7. Increase public awareness of acupuncture and Oriental medicine by providing community outreach programs and community-based clinical services.
+7. Increase public awareness of acupuncture and Chinese medicine by providing community outreach programs and community-based clinical services.

-8. Increase the utilization of acupuncture and Oriental medicine in integrative care environments and provide leadership in the advancement of public health and safety.
+8. Increase the utilization of acupuncture and Chinese medicine in integrative care environments and provide leadership in the advancement of public health and safety.

 Program Learning Objectives